 I have long wanted to compile more complete historical performance data for my model portfolios, but the problem has always been that the ETFs have very short track records.
 In his excellent book The Smartest Portfolio You’ll Ever Own, Dan Solin gets around this idea by using a combination of real fund returns and index data.
 To account for costs, Solin subtracted each ETF’s management expense ratio from the index returns when doing his calculations.
 Since most well-run ETFs have low tracking errors, this is an imperfect but reasonable proxy, and I decided to do the same for the new edition of my own book.

 Well, to be honest, I asked Justin Bender, CFA and portfolio manager at PWL Capital, to use his large brain and larger database to do the actual work in exchange for a pint of beer.
 It was a huge undertaking, but I think it will provide index investors with a reasonable idea of how the strategy performed over the last 15 years (from 1997 through 2011).
-The results and the description of how we compiled the data are available here, as well as on the Model Portfolios page.
+The results and the description of how we compiled the data are available on the Model Portfolios page.
 I will update the numbers annually—at least as long as Justin is still talking to me.
 Here’s a summary of the results (all figures are annualized percentages):

 |Worst 12 months||-19.02||-20.07||-19.89|